Skip to main content

 How can you prevent RSV reinfection?

 There are steps you can take to prevent RSV reinfection.
-To keep yourself from getting sick again, you can:
+Here are things to do to keep yourself from getting sick with RSV:

-If you’re over 60 years old, you can also talk to your healthcare provider about getting vaccinated against RSV.
+If you’re over age 60, you can also talk with a healthcare professional about getting vaccinated against RSV.
 Arexvy is an FDA-approved vaccine against RSV.
-It can lower the risk of developing severe RSV symptoms by 94%.
+It can lower the risk of developing severe RSV symptoms by more than 94%.

 How do you treat RSV?

-Most people who get sick with RSV can take care of their symptoms at home using treatments like saline nasal sprays and cool mist vaporizers to loosen mucus.
-Over-the-counter (OTC) acetaminophen (Tylenol) or ibuprofen (Advil) can help with fever or sore throat.
+Most people who get sick with RSV can take care of their symptoms at home.
 Generally, any treatments that help with the common cold will also help with RSV.
+The top treatments for RSV include:

 Frequently asked questions